Earn2Trade vs Elite Trader Funding

 Is Earn2Trade or Elite Trader Funding better for prop trading?

 It depends on your priorities.
-Elite Trader Funding has lower entry costs starting from $80.
+Elite Trader Funding offers a higher profit split (90% vs 80%).
+Earn2Trade has lower entry costs starting from $150.
 Use our comparison tool to decide based on what matters most to you.

 Which has a higher profit split, Earn2Trade or Elite Trader Funding?